cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

   fmt.Println(s.area())
 }
 ```
-(This is actually a complete *Go* program that can be run, and prints out `9`)
+(This is actually a complete Go program that can be run, and prints out `9`)

-The first part of this program declares a new *interface* type, named `Shape`.
+The first part of this program declares a new interface type, named `Shape`.
-This *interface* is defined by the method `area`.
-With the way *interfaces*
+This interface is defined by the method `area`.
+With the way interfaces
-work in *Go*, any type that has a method named `area` with the right type signature
+work in Go, any type that has a method named `area` with the right type signature
-can be used as that *interface*.
+can be used as that interface.
 Later on in the program, we assign a value
 of type `Square` to a variable of type `Shape`.
 This is allowed because
 `Square` has a method with the right name and types.

-One downside of *Java*'s *interfaces* is that old types cannot implement
+One downside of Java's interfaces is that old types cannot implement
-new *interfaces*.
+new interfaces.
 If we notice a behavior we want to abstract over,
 we can't make it with existing types.
-Because *Go* has implicit *interfaces*,
+Because Go has implicit interfaces,
 if we notice that multiple types already have a given method, we can abstract
 over that.
 We can create a function that accepts any type that has a given set
-of methods by using *interfaces*.
+of methods by using interfaces.

 # Rust's Traits
-*Rust*'s version of *interfaces* is called *traits*.
+Rust's version of interfaces is called *traits*.
 These
-*traits* function quite similarly to *Haskell*'s *typeclasses*.
+traits function quite similarly to *Haskell*'s *typeclasses*.

-The main difference between *Rust* and the other two examples
+The main difference between Rust and the other two examples
-we've seen so far is that in *Rust*, *traits* are implemented
+we've seen so far is that in Rust, traits are implemented
 explicitly, but can be implemented for existing types.

 Let's look at an example: